 I began this blog in 2005 while I was taking care of two young children and my dying mother, so the title, Imperfect Serenity, referred to my struggle to stay spiritually grounded during a difficult time.
-Eventually the title came to include my adventures in eco-justice activism and book publicity.
-As I started publishing my work on Huffington Post and Salon, I stopped posting here often, but many of the topics are still timely, so feel free to poke around.
+Eventually the title came to include my experiences in eco-justice activism, anti-racism work, and book publicity.
+As I started publishing my writing on Huffington Post and Salon, I stopped posting here often, but many of the topics are still timely, so feel free to poke around.

 Let me just say up front that I am not one of those people who feel all joyful and clearheaded when they’re fasting.
 The first time I fasted, a few months ago, I was looking at the gummy bear vitamins by 7am, wondering if eating a handful would be cheating.
 I had decided to fast one day a week before my civil disobedience in February because it felt like I was stepping into a deeper commitment to activism, one that would require sacrifice, and I needed some spiritual preparation.
 Still, I [...]